virtualstaticvoid/taskinator/README.md

 ### Redis

 By default Taskinator assumes Redis is located at `localhost:6397`.
-This is fine for development, but for many production environments you will need to poiint to an external Redis server.
+This is fine for development, but for many production environments you will need to point to an external Redis server.
 You may also what to use a namespace for the Redis keys.
-NOTE: The configuration hash _must_ have symbolized keys.
+_NOTE:_ The configuration hash _must_ have symbolized keys.

 ```ruby
 Taskinator.configure do |config|